About the QAGC 2024

-Quantum chemistry is considered one of the most promising fields for considering practical applications of NISQ devices and algorithms.
+Quantum chemistry is considered one of the most promising fields for considering practical applications of Noisy Intermediate-Scale Quantum (NISQ) devices and algorithms.
 The ground state energy of a molecule is an important quantity for understanding its properties and behavior, and many quantum chemistry studies focus on the ground state energy of individual atoms or molecules.

 In QAGC, the task of participants is to calculate the ground state energy of a model (Hamiltonian) which we have prepared.
 Since the focuses of QAGC are on the industrial application and defining evaluation criteria for appropriate performance comparison of NISQ algorithms, the hamiltonian should have some properties as follows: